skx/thyme/README.md

 * Finally to automate things 100%:
    * Add a git-hook to make this happen every time you run `git push`!

-By default `thmye` will run using Debian stretch image, but you can specify a different one upon the command-line, or even in your recipe (as the [kpie.recipe](kpie.recipe) does ):
+By default `thyme` will run using Debian stretch image, but you can specify a different one upon the command-line, or even in your recipe (as the [kpie.recipe](kpie.recipe) does ):

-    $ ci --recipe ./failing.recipe --container=debian:jessie
+    $ thyme --recipe ./failing.recipe --container=debian:jessie

 vs:

-    $ ci --recipe ./failing.recipe --container=debian:stretch
+    $ thyme --recipe ./failing.recipe --container=debian:stretch